reveddit/ragger/README.md

 ./downloadPushshiftDumps.sh
 ```

 The results will be in `data/0-pushshift_raw/`.
-The script's comments mention why only a subset of data is used.
+That [script's comments](https://github.com/reveddit/ragger/blob/master/downloadPushshiftDumps.sh) mention why only a subset of data is used.

 Then run `./groupDaily.sh`.
 This creates monthly files from daily files and moves the daily files to another directory.